Alfresco/docs-alfresco/digital-workspace/latest/troubleshooting/index.md

 ### Why is the preview not available when I add property system.thumbnail.generate=false to alfresco-global.properties

 When the property `system.thumbnail.generate=false` is added to `alfresco-global.properties`, the thumbnail generation is disabled and the preview is not available.

-To see the preview, set the property `system.thumbnail.generatemust` to `true`.
+To see the preview, set the property `system.thumbnail.generate` to `true`.